Last updated on February 16th, 2024 at 03:15 pm

 Final Thoughts and Tips

 It was fun to return to Moab after 30 years.
 Much was exactly as I remembered it.
 After all, it requires a few million more years to change the landscape.
 But in the 30 years since I last visited, Moab has become one of the United State’s most popular tourist destinations, and so it’s crowded and expensive.
 Don’t let that dissuade you from visiting this natural wonderland.
-Just be prepared.
+Just be prepared, and plan your Moab itinerary accordingly.

 Here’s a few additional tips: